lyc0826/COMIGHT/README.md

 #### **Create Folders**

 - Creates folders based on the folder structure data in an Excel worksheet.
 Folders are created hierarchically from left to right, with the leftmost folder being the highest level (closest to the root directory) and the rightmost folder being the lowest level (furthest from the root directory).
-Use the template provided by this program for the folder creation worksheet.
+Use the template workbook provided with this application to organize the folder structure data.

 #### **Create Name Cards**